5 portrait lighting patterns you need to know

 Lighting patterns in portrait photography are defined by the way light and shadow play across your subject’s face.
 They’re also sometimes called portrait lighting styles.
 How we position the light in relation to a person, or vice versa, will change the light pattern.

-Good knowledge of portrait lighting patterns is essential for a successful colored light portrait photoshoot, to ensure the different colors fall on separate planes of your subject’s face.
+Good knowledge of portrait lighting patterns is particularly essential for a successful colored light portrait photoshoot, to ensure the different colors fall on separate planes of your subject’s face.

 What types of light can you use?